iamsteveng/namecard/tests/web-e2e/README.md

 - Registers a brand-new user through the `/auth/register` UI and captures the success state (`01-registration-success.png`).
 - Signs in via the login form using the freshly created credentials (`02-login.png`).
 - Waits for the dashboard to render and captures a screenshot (`03-dashboard.png`).
+- Visits the scan page, uploads the bundled sample card (`tests/fixtures/card-sample.jpg`), and captures the success state (`04-scan-success.png`).
-- Navigates to the cards view, ensures data is visible, and captures a screenshot (`04-cards.png`).
+- Navigates to the cards view, ensures data is visible, and captures a screenshot (`05-cards.png`).

 Screenshots are written to `./artifacts` so you can review exactly which UI flows were exercised.